tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 Ans:
 kubectl create deployment nginx-deployment --image=nginx:latest Day 50: **Set Resource Limits in Kubernetes Pods**
+The Nautilus DevOps team has noticed performance issues in some Kubernetes-hosted applications due to resource constraints.
+To address this, they plan to set limits on resource utilization.
+Here are the details:

+Create a pod named httpd-pod with a container named httpd-container.
+Use the httpd image with the latest tag (specify as httpd:latest).
+Set the following resource limits:

+Requests: Memory: 15Mi, CPU: 100m

+Limits: Memory: 20Mi, CPU: 100m
+Ans:
+apiVersion: v1
+kind: Pod
+metadata:
+    name: httpd-pod
+spec:
+    containers:
+      - name: httpd-container
+        image: httpd:latest
+        resources:
+          requests:
+            cpu: 100m
+            memory: 15Mi
+          limits:
+            cpu: 100m
+            memory: 20Mi
 Day 51: **Execute Rolling Updates in Kubernetes**

 Day 52: **Revert Deployment to Previous Version in Kubernetes**